jpuli/pqvp/README.md

 **Requirement F: Used OpenAPI to document the RESTful API, and provided a link to the OpenAPI**

-The solution uses OpenAPI to document RESTful APIs.
+The solution uses OpenAPI to document RESTful APIs. <a href="http://daas.qualapps.com/swagger-ui.html">View our use of OpenAPI here. </a>.

 **Requirement G: Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0**